apostrophecms/docs/docs/guide/core-widgets.md

 ### Adding placeholder content

-By default, the rich text widget displays default content.
+By default, the rich text widget displays placeholder content.
 To block this behavior, set the `placeholder` option to a value of `false`.
-To change the content, pass either a simple string or a string containing a namespaced i18n string, to the `placeholderText` option.
+To change the content, pass either a simple string or a string containing a namespaced i18n key, to the `placeholderText` option.

 <AposCodeBlock>